 The majority of Snorkel sites in Hawaii are suitable for fairly novice snorkelers as long as the sea conditions are calm.
 You should always take heed of our safety guidelines and never exceed your comfort zone but with just a few exceptions most sites are fair game.
-We would start at the easier sires and maybe progress to the medium ability sites as your confidence grows.
+We would start at the easier sites and maybe progress to the medium-ability sites as your confidence grows.

 As we discuss in our Safety Guide, Your swim ability is one of the major factors in how far you should push your exploration.
 We do recommend knowing your swimming ability if you want to push further out to sea and explore the more remote reefs.

 Now Snorkeling is not the same as swimming and while gently floating around the bay or reef you may cover many times this distance.
 This is fine but you should remain at all times within one-third of an exit point.
-This is in case for some reason you do need to get out quickly.
+This is, in case, for some reason you do need to get out quickly.
 The one-third portion accounts for any change in circumstance such as current or rougher conditions.
-It giving you a BIG comfort zone.
+It gives you a BIG comfort zone.